Cumbres and Toltec Scenic Railroad: Lobato trestle fire

 On June 23, 2010, an unknown fire severely damaged Lobato Trestle, a deck girder bridge located approximately 4 mile east of Chama.
 While the bridge was out of service, the C&TSRR operated limited services from the Chama end while trains from Antonito only traveled to Osier and back.
 After undergoing extensive refurbishment, the bridge was reopened on June 20, 2011.

 2023 lawsuits

-In December 2023, some former Cumbres & Toltec employees filed a lawsuit against the railroad over discrimination issues.
+In December 2023, some former Cumbres & Toltec employees filed a lawsuit against the railroad alleging discrimination.

 National Historic Landmark

 In 1973, the Cumbres and Toltec Scenic Railroad was listed on the National Register of Historic Places and its boundaries were increased in 2007.
 The railroad was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1976.
 In 2012, the railroad was designated a National Historic Landmark, for its engineering, well-preserved infrastructure and equipment and the role of the railroad in the development of the region it served.